Soccer-UEFA lead backlash against Super League, UK government vows to step in

+SportsSoccer-UEFA lead backlash against Super League, UK government vows to step in

-MANCHESTER, England (Reuters) -European soccer’s governing body UEFA lead a backlash against plans for a breakaway Super League on Monday, saying associated players and clubs could be banned from its competitions - including three of this season’s Champions League semi-finalists.
+European soccer's governing body UEFA led a backlash against plans for a breakaway Super League on Monday, saying associated players and clubs could be banned from its competitions - including three of this season's Champions League semi-finalists.

 "As soon as possible they (the clubs) and the players have to be banned from all our competitions," he added.